How to Test Carbon Monoxide Alarm?

 What About Low-Level Carbon Monoxide Detectors?

 Follow the same procedure to test low-level carbon monoxide detectors.
-Just be aware that the low-level detectors will alarm much faster and at lower thresholds than a typical UL2034 CO detector purchased from Home Depot.
+Just be aware that the low-level detectors will alarm much faster and at lower thresholds than a typical UL2034 CO detector purchased from Amazon.

 For example, the FORENSICS low level CO detector triggers an audible alarm when CO is detected at levels > 25ppm.
 Such low-level alarming is closer to various government gas exposure limits than traditional carbon monoxide detectors following the UL2034 alarm schedule (70 ppm for 60 - 240 minutes).